SIGNIFIERS (PART 2)

 SIGNIFIER IN A SIMPLE CROSS

 The first way I want to do this is as a simple cross.
 I'm going to set the card in the center.
 Let's say that this is the signifier, and then we have a cross, a simple cross, around it.
-And I've covered the simple cross in the hourglass layout.
+And I've covered the simple cross in the Hourglass layout.
 I'm going to link this as well.
 Was it the hourglass?
-No, it was the diamond layout.
+No, it was the Diamond layout.

 And the Coffin in the center here, is about endings, so the theme is about endings.
 Now notice that we drew this randomly but we could have also pulled it out of the deck consciously and placed it in the center.